bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 Git commands available in the studio interface:

  * **Share with Git**
-This action connects the current repository to Git and shares it on a remote.
+This action connects the current project to Git and shares it on a remote.
-To configure the remote, see the following [Egit userguide](http://wiki.eclipse.org/EGit/User_Guide#Working_with_remote_Repositories) or the [Share on GitHub howto](share-a-repository-on-github.md).
+To configure the remote, see the following [Egit userguide](http://wiki.eclipse.org/EGit/User_Guide#Working_with_remote_Repositories) or the [Share on GitHub howto](share-a-project-on-github.md).

  * **Clone**
-Create a new Studio repository from an existing Git repository (that must contain a proper Bonita project).
-If the remote repository version is lower than the studio, a migration will be applied on the cloned repository.
-Be careful before pushing a migrated repository back to the remote: all contributors will have to use the proper studio version.
+Create a new Studio project from an existing Git repository (that must contain a proper Bonita project).
+If the remote project version is lower than the studio, a migration will be applied on the cloned project.
+Be careful before pushing a migrated project back to the remote: all contributors will have to use the proper studio version.

 If you used Bonita on Git before Bonita 7.7.0, you might want to clone it from the studio.
-Be careful though: we cannot guarantee that the cloning of a repository not created with Bonita Studio will work properly.
+Be careful though: we cannot guarantee that cloning a repository not created with Bonita Studio will work properly.
 However, to do so, first check that your project on GitHub is "Bonita compliant":

-	 * The Git repository must correspond to a Bonita repository (and not the Bonita Workspace)
+	 * The Git repository content must correspond to a Bonita project (and not the Bonita Workspace)
 	 * The .project file must be present
-	 * It is highly recommended to use the .gitignore file generated by Bonita when you share a Bonita repository from the studio.
+	 * It is highly recommended to use the .gitignore file generated by Bonita when you share a Bonita project from the studio.

-Still, the best way to proceed is to export the repository from the older version of the studio and import it in the new studio, and then share this repository on Git, although with this procedure, the history of revisions will be lost.
+Still, the best way to proceed is to export the project from the older version of the studio and import it in the new studio, and then share this project on Git, although with this procedure, the history of revisions will be lost.

 * **Commit...**
 Shortcut action to `add`, `commit` and `push` the local changes.